vraravam/natsumi-browser/README.md

 ![](https://github.com/greeeen-dev/natsumi-browser/blob/main/images/natsumi-preview.png?raw=true)

 ## What is Natsumi Browser?
-Natsumi Browser (or Natsumi, for short) is a userchrome made for [Zena Browser](https://zen-browser.app) that adds lots of polish to the design by incorporating animations, blurs and more.
+Natsumi Browser (or Natsumi, for short) is a userchrome made for [Zen Browser](https://zen-browser.app) that adds lots of polish to the design by incorporating animations, blurs and more.
 It's pretty much the userchrome I personally use, but made public.